utkarshh-singh/IBM_Quantum_Challenge2024/README.md

 - **New Integrations**: Enhanced features for quantum experiments and AI integration.
 - **Utility-Scale Quantum Computing**: Demonstrated what it means to work with utility-scale quantum experiments, targeting those with 100 or more qubits.

+[Click here](https://github.com/qiskit-community/ibm-quantum-challenge-2024) to visit the GitHub repo of the challenge.

 ## Contents

 - **`lab_0/`**: Directory containing my solutions to the basic setup lab.